peterhinch/micropython_eeprom/flash/FLASH.md

 Any SPI interface may be used.
 The table below assumes a Pyboard running SPI(2) as per the test program.
 To wire up a single flash chip, connect to a Pyboard as below.
-Pin numbers an 8 pin SOIC or WSON package.
+Pin numbers relate to an 8 pin SOIC or WSON package.
 Inputs marked `nc` may be connected to 3V3 or left unconnected.

 | Flash | Signal  |  PB | Signal |
 |:-----:|:-------:|:---:|:------:|